gmccreight/flinklab/README.md

 $ ./bin/kafka topics --delete --topic Topic1
 ```

+### Interacting with MinIO
+[MinIO](https://min.io/) is a S3-compatible file server that is included in this docker compose environment.

+MinIO provides a command-line app, `mc`, through which you can interact with not just MinIO, but local files and any other S3-compatible file servers (like S3, and GCS).
+You can use the `./bin/mc` command, but installing it locally (e.g. `brew install minio/stable/minio`) may be more convenient.
+When installing locally, be sure configure it correctly (e.g. `cp flinklab/.mc/config.json ~/.mc/config.json`).

+When running, you can go to its web UI http://localhost:9001/ to view files and interact with the server.

+The local MinIO files are stored in `.minio-data` and it has been initialized with one bucket: `data`.
+This bucket was created to line up with the `flinklab/data` directory, and files from the latter can be synced to the bucket using the `./bin/mc sync` command (not a standard mc command).

 ## Creating a project

 Check out one of the quickstart folders for how to actually create and run a project.